 A toothache is not normal.
 It's a sign that something is wrong.
 You can address the pain of a toothache with an anti-inflammatory drug like aspirin or ibuprofen, but you should call your dentist immediately to set up an appointment.
 One word regarding aspirin: never apply aspirin directly to a sore gum.
 The acid in aspirin can burn and severely irritate gum tissue.

-In some cases a toothache could be caused by nothing more serious than a particle of food stuck between teeth.
-Try flossing and rinsing your mouth with warm salt water.
+In some cases, a toothache could be caused by nothing more serious than a particle of food stuck between teeth.
+Try flossing and rinsing your mouth with warm saltwater.
 If that doesn't succeed in dislodging the particle, don't try to force the particle out yourself.
-Call your dentist.
+Call your White Bear Lake dentist.

-When a tooth starts to ache – and that throbbing pain can get pretty intense – it's more likely that decay and infection has reached the tooth's pulp, the sensitive, soft tissue inside the tooth.
+When a tooth starts to ache – and that throbbing pain can get pretty intense – it's more likely that decay and infection have reached the tooth's pulp, the sensitive, soft tissue inside the tooth.
 So the tooth is going to need the attention of a dentist.
-The best way to avoid a toothache, of course, is to brush, floss and visit your dentist regularly.
+The best way to avoid a toothache, of course, is to brush, floss, and visit your dentist regularly.